An Improved Modified Cholesky Decomposition Method for Precision Matrix Estimation

 \section{Simulation}

 In this section, we present a simulation study which evaluates the performance of the proposed method in comparison with several existing approaches.
 Two versions of the proposed method are considered, denoted by M1 and M2, respectively. \textit{The proposed method M1} represents the estimate in \eqref{eq: approach-2:omega} with hard thresholding $\delta = 0$. \textit{The proposed method M2} stands for the estimate in \eqref{prop_estimate:omega} with hard thresholding chosen by the BIC criterion as in \eqref{BIC threshold}.
-Among the comparison methods, The first one is the MCD method for estimating $\bm \Omega$ with the order chosen by BIC criterion (Dellaportas and Pourahmadi, 2012), denoted as BIC.
-The key idea of such an approach is to determine the order of variables in the MCD in a forward selection fashion.
-That is, in each step, it selects a new variable having the smallest value of BIC when regressing this variable on the variables in the candidate set.
-For example, let $\mathcal{C} = \{ X_{i_{1}}, \ldots, X_{i_{k}} \}$ be the candidate set of variables and there are $p-k$ variables already being chosen in an order.
-By regressing each $X_{j}$, $j = i_{1}, \ldots, i_{k}$ onto the rest variables in $\mathcal{C}$, we can assign the variable having the order $k$ if it gives the minimum BIC value in the $k$ regressions.
-The second compared approach is the Best Permutation Algorithm (Rajaratnam and Salzman, 2013), denoted by BPA.
+Among the comparison methods, The first one is the MCD method for estimating $\bm \Omega$ with the order chosen by BIC criterion \cite{Dellaportas12}, denoted as BIC.
+The second compared approach is the Best Permutation Algorithm \cite{Rajaratnam13}, denoted by BPA.
 It selects the order of variables such that $|| \bm D ||_{F}^{2}$ is minimized, where $|| \cdot ||_{F}$ denotes the Frobenius norm, and $\bm D$ is the diagonal matrix in the MCD approach.
-The third method is an naive ensemble estimate $\bar{\bm \Omega}$ in \eqref{eq: approach-1:omega}, denoted by AVE.
-The last method for comparison is the Graphical Lasso (Meinshausen and B\"{u}hlmann, 2006; Yuan and Lin, 2007; Friedman, Hastie and Tibshirani, 2008), denoted as Glasso.
+The third method is the estimate $\bar{\bm \Omega}$ in \eqref{eq: approach-1:omega}, denoted by AVE.
+The last method for comparison is the Graphical Lasso \cite{Mei06, Yuan07, Friedman08}, denoted as Glasso.
 In all the Cholesky-based approaches, the Cholesky factor matrix $\bm T$ is constructed according to \eqref{equ:lasso+perm:omega}, with the tuning parameter chosen by the cross validation.